ThinkingBeyond/BeyondQuantum-2026/Dan Dariescu and Maria Fajardo/README.md

 ### Phase 4 — Eavesdropping and the Masking Problem

 Due to the problematic nature of eavesdropping for quantum communication, it destroys the data that it reads.
-We decided to test how the QBER is impacted by eavesdropping, and if our implementations of Steane code and repetition code could fix it.
+We decided to test how QBER is impacted by eavesdropping and whether the implemented repetition code could mitigate these effects.

 ![eve](eve.png)